Office: (502) 863-7865 | E-mail: gscparks@gscparks.com

 Age: 6 – 11

-Tap, Ballet Jazz Level II (NEW)
+Tap, Ballet Jazz Level II

-This is a new advanced class offered for the student who has had 3 or more years of dance.
+This is an advanced class offered for the student who has had 3 or more years of dance.
 This class will offer more advanced levels of Tap, Ballet and Jazz technique.
 It will require home practice to achieve the step mastery for level II.
 Tap, Ballet, and Jazz center and across the floor work.
 Leaps and turns are stressed on a more advanced level.
-Students will need Tan Capezio or Bloch tap shoes, pink ballet shoes, pink tights and black leotards.
+Students will need Tan Capezio or Bloch tap shoes, tan jazz shoes, tan tights and black leotards.
 Hair must be in a ponytail or bun.
 Students who are enrolled in the winter session will perform in the Spring Recitals.
-Ages 8 and up but may audition if younger

 Hip-Hop